 Non-native invasive plants pose a serious threat to New Hampshire's natural environment.
-UNH Extension aims to increase awareness, collaboration, and capacity to deal with the invasive plant threat by hosting the inaugural New Hampshire Invasives Academy September 27-28, 2018 at the Seacoast Science Center in Rye, New Hampshire.
+UNH Extension aims to increase awareness, collaboration, and capacity to deal with the invasive plant threat by hosting the second annual New Hampshire Invasives Academy September 26-27, 2019 at the Enfield Shaker Museum in Enfield, New Hampshire.

 At this special two-day workshop focused on invasive plants, up to 40 attendees will have the opportunity to attend presentations, participate in hands-on activities, learn from colleagues, experts, and each other, and attend field trips covering ecological considerations and management strategies for invasive plants in New Hampshire.
 Instruction for the Academy will be provided by a diverse group of agency, academic, non-profit, and private industry partners (see instructor list below).
 Attendees will learn tools and techniques to improve their management plans and activities.

 In exchange for the 2-day training participants agree to return to their New Hampshire communities and contribute 20 hours of time sharing information learned at the Academy with landowners, colleagues, clients or other members of their community.
-A $65 registration fee partially covers meals, transportation, and materials.
-Nearby hotel accommodations will be available (not included in registration fee).
+A $65 registration fee covers all meals, transportation, and materials.
+Nearby hotel accommodations will be available (not included in registration fee), with scholarships available.

-The New Hampshire Invasives Academy is underwritten by program sponsors, including UNH Cooperative Extension, the USDA Forest Service, Seacoast Science Center, NH State Parks, Rockingham County Conservation District, UNH Department of Natural Resources, NH Department of Environmental Services, NH Department of Agriculture, Markets and Food, and others.
+The New Hampshire Invasives Academy is underwritten by program sponsors, including UNH Cooperative Extension, the USDA Forest Service, Enfield Shaker Museum and other collaborating organizations.

-Applications will be accepted through August 1, 2018 when application review will begin.
-If space is available, applications received after August 1 will be reviewed on a rolling basis.
+Applications received after August 1 will be reviewed on a rolling basis until September 15.
 Acceptance will be based on applicants' interest and ability to use and share lessons from the Academy with others.
-Applicants from northern and western parts of New England should be aware that the Invasives Academy will be repeated in the Upper Valley region of New Hampshire in fall, 2019.

 Agenda - NH Invasives Academy